nharper/0-rtt-token-binding/draft-ietf-tokbind-tls13-0rtt.md

 struct is defined to be the signature of a concatentation that includes the EKM value.
 Depending on the circumstances, the exporter value in section 7.3.3 of
 {{I-D.ietf-tls-tls13}} is computed using either exporter_secret or early_exporter_secret as the Secret.
-The same Secret is used for the entirety of the connection.

-The rules for a client choosing which exporter to use are as follows.
+When early_exporter_secret is used as the Secret, the client MUST indicate this use so the server knows which secret to use in signature verification.
+This indication is done through a new Token Binding extension, "early_exporter" (with extension type TBD).
+This extension always has 0-length data, so the full Extension struct is the bytes {0xTBD, 0x00, 0x00}.
+The early_exporter extension MUST be present in every TokenBinding struct where the exporter that is signed uses the early_exporter_secret, and it MUST NOT be present in any other TokenBinding structs.

+### Selecting Which Exporter Secret to Use

 A client which is not sending any 0-RTT data on a connection MUST use the exporter defined in {{I-D.ietf-tls-tls13}} (using exporter_secret as the Secret) for all TokenBindingMessages on that connection so that it is compatible with
 {{I-D.ietf-tokbind-protocol}}.

-A client that sends a TokenBindingMessage in 0-RTT data must use the exporter with early_exporter_secret as the Secret (the "0-RTT exporter") since exporter_secret is not defined at that time.
-A client that sends 0-RTT data which is not rejected by the server MUST use the 0-RTT exporter for the rest of the connection.
-If the server rejects the client’s 0-RTT data, then the client MUST use the exporter defined in
+When a client sends a TokenBindingMessage in 0-RTT data, it must use the early_exporter_secret.
+After the client receives an application-layer response from the server, it must use the exporter_secret for all future token bindings on that connection.
+Requests sent after the client's TLS Finished message, but before the client processes any application-layer response from the server, may use either exporter secret in their token bindings.

-{{I-D.ietf-tls-tls13}} (using exporter_secret as the Secret) for the remainder of the connection, as if no 0-RTT data had ever been sent.
+A server may choose to reject an application message containing a Token Binding that uses the early_exporter_secret.
+If it chooses to do so, it may send an application message indicating that the client should re-send the request (with a new Token Binding).
+In HTTP, this could be done with a 307 status code.

 Negotiating Token Binding